tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Why is portfolio forecasting performed?

-  * **Answer:** Similar to forecasting an individual stock's price trajectory to get a sense of the possibilities and corresponding probabilities of where its price could move, forecasting a portfolio is of the same reasoning.
-Doing so helps to analyze the potential risk and likelihood that a portfolio's performance can deviate from the expected result.
+  * **Answer:** Similar to forecasting an individual stock's price trajectory to get a sense of the possibilities and corresponding probabilities of where its price could move, forecasting a portfolio follows the same reasoning.
+Doing so helps analyze the potential risk, and likelihood, that a portfolio's performance can deviate from the expected result.

 * Who is performing portfolio forecasting?

-  * **Answer:** Portfolio managers, quantitative analysts, retirement planners are just some of many who need to forecast the future performance of a portfolio to gauge the potential risk of investment.
+  * **Answer:** Portfolio managers, quantitative analysts and retirement planners are just some of many who need to forecast the future performance of a portfolio to gauge the potential risk of investment.

-Ask the students if they have any questions or concerns before moving on.
+Ask students if they have any questions or concerns before moving on.

 ---